syedtasavour/StayFinder/README.md

 Welcome to **StayFinder**!
 This innovative web application connects travelers with hosts offering unique accommodations, providing a seamless experience for booking stays around the world.
 Designed with both usability and aesthetics in mind, StayFinder is your go-to platform for finding the perfect place to stay, no matter your travel needs.

+**Explore the Live Version of StayFinder**

+Experience the full functionality of StayFinder, our comprehensive accommodation booking platform, in real-time.
+Check it out here: [StayFinder Live](https://stayfinder-4vaf.onrender.com/)

 ## Table of Contents

 - [Features](#features)